bejavadapremkumar/Devops_operations/README.md

 # Devops_operations
-its a collaboration dev team and op team
+its a collaboration between dev team and op team